Peter Bassano

-Peter Bassano is an English conductor.
+Peter Bassano (15 April 1945 – 1 February 2025) was an English conductor and trombonist.

-Family
+Background

 His descent from Anthony Bassano the oldest brother of a family of six Venetian musicians brought to England by King Henry VIII is registered at the College of Arms.
-Three generations of the Bassano family dominated instrumental music at the English Court from 1540 until the death of Charles I. In 1973 the historian A. L. Rowse nominated the poet Emilia Bassano, daughter of Baptist Bassano, as his candidate for the Dark Musical Lady of the Shakespeare Sonnets.
-In May 2012 Peter featured in BBC TV's Franceso da Mosto's Shakespeare in Italy filmed in Bassano del Grappa.
-In August 2018 the Shakespeare Globe Theatre staged a new play, Emilia, by Morgan Lloyd Malcolm about the life, poetry and musicianship of Emilia Bassano.
-In March 2019, Emilia opened in a three-month West End run at the Vaudeville Theatre.
-Bassano is the author of two books, Shakespeare and Emilia and Before the Music Stopped.
+Three generations of the Bassano family dominated instrumental music at the English Court from 1540 until the death of Charles I. In May 2012 Peter featured in BBC TV's Franceso da Mosto's Shakespeare in Italy filmed in Bassano del Grappa.
+Bassano was the author of two books, Shakespeare and Emilia and Before the Music Stopped.
+Bassano died on 1 February 2025, at the age of 79.

 Performing career

-Bassano has been Music Director of the Oxford University Sinfonietta – whose broad repertoire spans from Biber to Birtwistle – The Virtuosi of the Mannheim Court, The City of Rochester Symphony Orchestra, the professional choir, The Gentlemen of the Chappell, The Equale Baroque Players, Wendover Choral Society, City of Cambridge Brass Band and Oxford Touring Opera.
-He has appeared as guest conductor with the Britten-Pears Orchestra, Brook Street Band, Orquestra da Camara de Cascais e Oeiras, Corelli Chamber Orchestra, Helsinki Philharmonic, Eton College Symphony Orchestra, Hong Kong Academy Wind Orchestra, Imperial College Symphony Orchestra, Royal Melbourne Philharmonic Choir, National Youth Wind Orchestra, Royal Philharmonic, Royal College of Music Symphony Orchestra and Sinfonietta, Royal Oman Symphony, State Symphony Orchestra of Mexico, Ulster Youth Orchestra, Vaasa City Orchestra as well as at many conservatoires, choirs and bands around the world.
+Bassano had been Music Director of the Oxford University Sinfonietta – whose broad repertoire spans from Biber to Birtwistle – The Virtuosi of the Mannheim Court, The City of Rochester Symphony Orchestra, the professional choir, The Gentlemen of the Chappell, The Equale Baroque Players, Wendover Choral Society, City of Cambridge Brass Band and Oxford Touring Opera.
+He had appeared as guest conductor with the Britten-Pears Orchestra, Brook Street Band, Orquestra da Camara de Cascais e Oeiras, Corelli Chamber Orchestra, Helsinki Philharmonic, Eton College Symphony Orchestra, Hong Kong Academy Wind Orchestra, Imperial College Symphony Orchestra, Royal Melbourne Philharmonic Choir, National Youth Wind Orchestra, Royal Philharmonic, Royal College of Music Symphony Orchestra and Sinfonietta, Royal Oman Symphony, State Symphony Orchestra of Mexico, Ulster Youth Orchestra, Vaasa City Orchestra as well as at many conservatoires, choirs and bands around the world.